What can DBLR™ do?

 Visualise the value of evidence by calculating expected LRs for one or many components of forensic DNA profiles for true and non-contributors using randomly generated individuals.

 Manage automated searches for one or many DNA profiles against one or many databases of known individuals.
-Now includes direct matching between databases
+Includes direct matching between databases.

 Manage databases of known contributors and STRmix™ deconvolutions from unsolved casework for easy matching.